1. What is Tourette Syndrome?

 Local TAA affiliates and support groups allow families to exchange ideas and feelings about their common problems.
 Often family therapy is helpful.
 Parents of a child with TS have to walk a fine line between understanding and overprotection.
 They are constantly faced with deciding whether or not certain actions are the expression of TS or just poor behavior.
 Parents then must determine the appropriate response.
 For socially unacceptable behavior, a child should be encouraged to control what he/she can whenever possible, and try to substitute what is more socially acceptable.
 Parents are urged to give their children with TS the opportunity for as much independence as possible, while gently but firmly limiting attempts by some children to use their symptoms to control those around them.

 19. What is the Tourette Syndrome Association?

-The Tourette Syndrome Association, founded in 1972, is the only national voluntary non-profit membership organization dedicated to:
+The Tourette Association of America, founded in 1972, is the only national voluntary non-profit membership organization dedicated to: